advertisement

 • Target Audience

-This activity has been designed to meet the educational needs of ob/gyns and ob/gyn advanced practice nurses as well as all other physicians, physician assistants, nurse practitioners, nurses, pharmacists, and healthcare professionals who manage the health needs of female patients.
+This activity has been designed to meet the educational needs of ob-gyns and ob-gyn advanced practice nurses as well as all other physicians, physician assistants, nurse practitioners, nurses, pharmacists, and healthcare professionals who manage the health needs of women.

 • Accreditation and Credit Designation Statements